Stratolaunch Systems: Facilities

 In 2011, Stratolaunch Systems signed a 20-year lease agreement with the Kern County Airport Authority, Mojave, California, for the lease of 20 acre at the Mojave Air and Space Port to build production and launch facilities.
+The company headquarters, engineering, manufacturing, and operations are all in Mojave, including production, test, and operations infrastructure.

 By 2015, Stratolaunch had built a 92400 sqft fabrication hangar and a 107275 sqft assembly hangar located near Scaled Composites.
-The first of two manufacturing buildings, the "88,000 square foot facility [to] be used to construct the composite sections of the wing and fuselage sections", was opened for production in October 2012, two months ahead of schedule and on budget.
+The first of two manufacturing buildings, the "92,400 square foot facility [to] be used to construct the composite sections of the wing and fuselage sections", was opened for production in October 2012, two months ahead of schedule and on budget.
 Stratolaunch completed their second Mojave building, the very large hangar facility for the Stratolaunch Carrier Aircraft, in February 2013.

 On 31 May 2017, the first Stratolaunch carrier aircraft was towed from the Stratolaunch Mojave hangar to begin ground testing.
-By late 2017, the plan was to have the first rocket air launch in 2019.
-This was not achieved.